You start to hear movement under your bed as you wake up.

-There are some effective ways to treat your dog without spoiling it.
-Such as praising your pet when he or she is sleeping in the desired location.
-Train him or her not to lie under the bed.
+There are some practical ways to treat your dog without spoiling it.
+Such as praising your pet when they are sleeping in the desired location.
+Train them not to lie under the bed.

 Reduce the Likelihood of It Being Afraid

-As previously indicated, it’s possible that something’s made your dog afraid.
-If at all feasible, it would be best to keep it in a calmer area.
+As previously indicated, something may be made your dog afraid.
+If feasible, keeping it in a calmer area would be best.
 Such as allowing it to sleep in a separate room.

 Pet Your Dog Calmly

-It would also be beneficial to calmly interact with your dog.
-Use positive reinforcement training to encourage it to do what you want it to do.
+It would also be beneficial to interact calmly with your dog.
+Use positive reinforcement training to encourage it to do what it wants.

 Check its health if your dog snores loudly.
 Bad health is one of the reasons your dog feels agitated.

-Check to see if your dog is shying away from life from outside their private place under your bed.
+Check to see if your dog is shying away from life outside their private place under your bed.

 Tips for Keeping Your Dog from Sneaking under the Bed

-When trying to figure out the root cause of your dog’s behaviour, keep the following points in mind.
+Keep the following points in mind when figuring out the root cause of your dog’s behaviour.
 The first time your dog slept beneath your bed, what else happened?

 If it didn’t always sleep beneath your bed, you might think that if anything else happened.
 It’s possible that something happened to set things in motion.

-It is our responsibility as dog owners to ensure that our furry friends are happy.
+Our dog owners are responsible for ensuring that our furry friends are happy.
 There is no danger for your dog to spend time beneath the bed if it enjoys this.

 What’s the matter with my dog crying under the bed?

-A dog sleeps under the bed with fear, illness, or desire for personal space are all reasons for a dog to sleep under the bed.
-Your dog may be crying because something is wrong if they’ve never done this before.
+A dog sleeps under the bed with fear, illness, or desire for personal space.
+Your dog may cry because something is wrong if they’ve never done this.

 When a dog is dying, do they go into hiding?